-The Norwegian Directorate for Education and Training provides information for parents and children.
+The Norwegian Directorate for Education and Training provides .
 Here you will also find information in different languages.

 Based on the precautionary principle some children might be advised not to be physically present at school.
-The Norwegian Society of Paediatricians (Norsk barnelegeforening) have in consultation with Norwegian Institute of Public Health prepared an overview of different diagnoses in children and youth, and whether any special considerations need to be taken into account (in Norwegian).
+The Norwegian Society of Paediatricians (Norsk barnelegeforening) have in consultation with Norwegian Institute of Public Health prepared in children and youth, and whether any special considerations need to be taken into account (in Norwegian).

 Sports and other organized leisure activities